-(4) a fair report of the proceedings of any inquiry held under the Proceedings of authority of any Statute, or under the authority of the official inquiries.
-Queen, or of the Governor-in-Council, or an extract from or Tbid. abstract of any such proceedings, or a copy of, or an extract from or abstract of, any official report made by the person by whom the inquiry was held;
+(4) a fair report of the proceedings of any inquiry held under the Proceedings of authority of any Act, or under the authority of the official inquiries: Queen, or of the Governor-in-Council, or an extract from or Ibid. abstract of any such proceedings, or a copy of, or an extract from or abstract of, any official report made by the person by whom the inquiry was held;

-- (5) any notice or report issued by any Government office or Public notifications department, officer of State or officer of police, for the by Government. information of the public, published at the request of such Ibid. office, department, or officer; - (6) a fair report of the proceedings of any local authority, board, Proceedings of local or body of trustees, or other persons, duly constituted under authorities.
-Ibid. the provisions of any Statute for the discharge of public functions so far as the matter published relates to matters of public concern, except where neither the public nor any newspaper reporter is admitted. - 20 A publication is said to be made in good faith for the information of Definition of the public if the person by whom it is made is not actuated in making publication in good it by ill will to the person defensed on have a state of the person defensed on have a state of the person defensed on have a state of the person defensed on the state of the person defensed on the person defense it by ill-will to the person defamed, or by any other improper motive, information of the and if the manner of the publication is such as is ordinarily and fairly public. used in the case of the publication of news. - 25 7.
-The defendant in any action or prosecution commenced or Proceedings for prosecuted in respect of the publication of any paper publised by the Parliamentary papers defendant, or by his servant, by order or under the authority of either to be stayed.
-House of any such Parliament as aforesaid, may bring before the court [Qucensland in which the proceeding is pending, or before any judge thereof, first 12, s.
-40.] - 30 giving twenty-four hours' notice of his intention so to do to the plaintiff or prosecutor, a certificate under the hand of the President or Speaker of such House, as the case may be, or of the clerk of such House, stating that the paper in respect whereof such action or prosecution is commenced or prosecuted was published by the defendant, or by his - 35 servant, by order or under the authority of such House, together with an affidavit verifying such certificate, and such court or judge shall thereupon immediately stay such action or prosecution, and may order the plaintiff or prosecutor to pay the defendant his costs of defence. - 8.
-In any or prosecution commenced or prosecuted in respect Proceedings may be 40 of the publication of a copy of, or an extract from or abstract of, any inspect of the such paper, the defendant may, at any stage of the proceedings, lay the authenticated report, before the court or a judge thereof an original of such paper, with an such copy being laid off devit vorifying the same and the court or indee may thereupon affidavit verifying the same, and the court or judge may thereupon [Queensland Statute, 53 stay such action or prosecution, and may order the plaintiff or 45 prosecutor to pay the defendant his costs of defence.

-Statutes 53 Vic, No.
+(5) any notice or report issued by any Government office or Public notifications department, officer of State or officer of police, for the by Government. information of the public, published at the request of such Ibid.

+office, department, or officer;

+(6) a fair report of the proceedings of any local authority, board, Proceedings of local or body of trustees, or other persons, duly constituted under authorities. the provisions of any Act for the discharge of public.
+15 the provisions of any Act for the discharge of public functions so far as the matter published relates to matters of public concern, except where neither the public nor any newspaper reporter is admitted.

+20 A publication is said to be made in good faith for the information of Definition of the public if the person by whom it is made is not actuated in making publication in good it by ill-will to the person defamed, or by any other improper motive, information of the and if the manner of the publication is such as is ordinarily and fairly public.

+used in the case of the publication of news.

+7. The defendant in any action or prosecution commenced or Proceedings for 25 prosecuted in respect of the publication of any paper published by the publication of prosecuted by defendant, or by his servant, by order or under the authority of either to be stayed.
+House of any such Parliament as aforesaid, may bring before the court [Queensland in which the proceeding is pending, or before any judge thereof, first 12, s.
+40.]

+30 giving twenty-four hours' notice of his intention so to do to the plaintiff or prosecutor, a certificate under the hand of the President or Speaker of such House, as the case may be, or of the clerk of such House, stating that the paper in respect whereof such action or prosecution is commenced or prosecuted was published by the defendant, or by his

+35 servant, by order or under the authority of such House, together with an affidavit verifying such certificate, and such court or judge may thereupon immediately stay such action or prosecution, and may order the plaintiff or prosecutor to pay the defendant his costs of defence.

+8. In any action or prosecution commenced or prosecuted in Proceedings may be stayed when commenced 40 respect of the publication of a copy of, or an extract from or abstract of, in respect of the publication of a copy of any such paper, the defendant may, at any stage of the proceedings, lay before the court or a judge thereof an original of such paper, with an such copy being laid before the court. affidavit verifying the same, and the court or judge may thereupon [Queensland Statute, 53] stay such action or prosecution, and may order the plaintiff or 45 prosecutor to pay the defendant his costs of defence.